borisbat/NotOkImageFormat/README.md

 NOI is really fast to decompress, even on the CPU.
 GPU is probably fast enough to decompress as it textures.

 Compression can be speed-up significantly with better k-means implementation.
 However I would not want to waste any time on it.
 This really ought to be a shader.
 GPU implementation of k-means would be crazy fast and completely parallel.

+4:1:1 compression (3.75bpp) in experimental branch shows minor improvements of 1-2 db, and may or may not be worth the effort.

 Future work (in no particular order)